UPV

 STUDENT LEARNING/COURSE OUTCOMES

-2. Demonstrate the ability of using scientific methods to understand and explain concepts in physics.
+• The student will demonstrate the ability of use scientific methods to understand and explain concepts in physics.

 campus UPV de excelenciacampus UPV de excelencia